zynxeditz2013-svg/Zippy/README.md

 2. If the archive is password-protected, enter the password to preview its contents.

 Note: if the archive's creator disabled previewing when it was made, View will refuse to list its contents regardless of password.

+## How to Upgrade Legacy Archives?
+1. Select Option [4] Upgrade .zippy Files (v1.1 to v1.2) from the main menu.
+2. Provide the path to your legacy v1.1 .zippy file.
+3. Enter your original password to unlock it.
+4. Set your new v1.2 password and destination folder to finish upgrading the archive format with enhanced security flags and cryptographic integrity hashing.
+5.